Getting started

 code .

-Edit the database configuration variables to establish a connection in the .env file, the default database connection is mysql.
+Edit the database configuration variables to establish a connection in the .env file.
+The default database connection is mysql.

 DB_CONNECTION=mysql